The Minnesota Nano Center has reopened its labs and cleanrooms.

 Published papers must acknowledge all sources of financial support.
 Since MNC receives funds from the National Science Foundation through the NNCI network, MNC users must acknowledge that support on all publications and presentations.
 Our funding is jeopardized unless everyone complies, so please add the following to your acknowledgement sections:

-“Portions of this work were conducted in the Minnesota Nano Center, which is supported by the National Science Foundation through the National Nano Coordinated Infrastructure Network, Award Number NNCI -1542202."
+“Portions of this work were conducted in the Minnesota Nano Center, which is supported by the National Science Foundation through the National Nanotechnology Coordinated Infrastructure (NNCI) under Award Number ECCS-2025124."